 The Splatter Paint Easter Eggs from Jane Can look so easy and fun!
 But, messy.
 I think I’d follow Jane’s BTDT advice on this one and do this project outdoors.
 But I love how everyone can pick their own color palette and go all Jackson Pollock on these.

-These Ombre Easter Eggs by Country Living that we’ve featured before on Cool Mom Picks are simply stunning, and can be done in any color you choose.
-But I love the serene blue, which is so pretty and perfect for spring.
-This technique is slightly more complicated because the dye has to be just right with each successively darker round, but mostly that just means timing it right.
+These Ombre Easter Eggs by Ashbee Design are simply stunning, and can be done in any color you choose.
+But I love the serene blues and purples so much; they’re so pretty and perfect for spring.

-Kids of all ages can make these Washi Tape Easter Eggs we found over at Better Homes and Gardens.
+Kids of all ages can make these Washi Tape Easter Eggs we found over at Bliss Bloom Blog.
 With these, you can really let your creativity soar.
 Plus, no dye!
 It’s mess free, fun, and the finished products are so pretty.

 These chic Gold Painted Easter Eggs at Gold Standard Workshop (also shown at very top) are so fashionable, I think our tweens and teens would be all over these.
 I think the hot pink and gold is right on, but you can dye these eggs any color you want, of course.
 Just make sure they dry fully before you take the gold pen to them.